vwout/zkaccess-c3-lua/README.md

 connect(host, port)
 ```

-The method is used to connect a C3 device.
+The method is used to connect a C3 device using TCP.
+RS485 is not supported.
+Neither is using a password to secure the connection.
 This method must be called before any other method and initializes a C3 session.
 Returns true in case of a successful connection.

 ### disconnect
 ```